MariaBravo/ExData_Plotting1/README.md

     2. The dimensions of the PNG files provided as example are width=504 pixels and height=504 pixels.

-    3. These 32-bit depth example files have a transparent background that some PNG viewers render as black.
+    3. The 32-bit depth example files have a transparent background that some PNG viewers render as black.

     4. The plots reconstructed by these scripts have a transparent background and 32-bit color depth